wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * <strong>Rearchitect</strong> - isolate application functionalities into separate <strong>microservices</strong> that can be independently deployed, tested, scaled up or down, and managed.

-* <strong>Replace</strong> - retire existing on-premises application and rewriting functionality under a new architecture such as a Serverless or SaaS ("cloud native") application.
+* <strong>Replace</strong> - retire existing on-premises applications and rewrite functionality under a new architecture such as a Serverless or SaaS ("cloud native") application.

 Despite all the good reasons, individuals used to the old way may still "drag their heels".